 Reference Points

-The Target reference point for South Pacific albacore is specified as four percent below the estimated average spawning potential depletion of the stock over the period 2017-2019 (0.96 SB2017-2019/SBF=0).2 This supersedes an earlier decision of the Commission made by WCPFC 20 (paragraphs 29 to 32).
+The Target reference point for South Pacific albacore is specified as [four percent below the estimated average spawning potential depletion of the stock over the period 2017-2019 (0.96 SB2017-2019/SBF=0)].2 This supersedes an earlier decision of the Commission made by WCPFC 20 (paragraphs 29 to 32).

 The Limit reference point is specified as 20 percent of the estimated spawning potential in the absence of fishing, calculated as described in technical definitions within paragraph 2.